silnrsi/FDBP/en-US/Adobe_Glyph_List.md

 # Adobe Glyph List

-In the [previous article](Glyph_Naming.html) we recommended that glyphs should be named in accordance with the standard set and maintained by Adobe.
+In the [previous article](Glyph_Naming.html) we recommended that glyphs should be named in accordance with the standard set and maintained by Adobe®.
 What is this standard and how does it work?

 Adobe maintains this standard in two public GitHub repositories under their [adobe-type-tools] umbrella: